This document provides instructions for installing and configuring AEM Forms Workbench. The installation program also installs Forms Designer.

 Review the installation summary.
 Select Start AEM Forms Workbench to launch Workbench and click Next.

 Review the Release Notes and click Done.

 The following items are now installed on your computer:

 AEM Forms on JEE processes can be upgraded to AEM Forms applications using the Upgrade Wizard.
 See Upgrading legacy artifacts documentation in Workbench Help for more information.

 To use Workbench, you must have an instance of AEM Forms running, typically on a separate computer.
-You must have a user name and password to log in to AEM Forms, as well as details about the location of the server.
+You must have a user name and password to log on to AEM Forms, and details about the location of the server.

 By default, Workbench times out after two hours, regardless of activity or inactivity.
 To edit the time-out setting, see “Configuring User Management > Configure advanced system attributes” in the administration console Help.

 To connect Workbench to an AEM Forms Server over HTTPS, you must ensure that the certificate authority (CA) that issued the public key will be recognized as being trusted by Workbench.
 If the certificate is not recognized as coming from a trusted source, you must update the cacert file in the [Workbench_HOME]/workbench/jre/lib/security directory.

 [Workbench_HOME] represents the directory where you installed Workbench.
 The default location is C:\Program Files (x86)\Adobe Experience Manager forms Workbench.